nodeminderjs/NodeMinder.js/README.md

 ## Project Differentials

 * The client is a browser.
-No need to install any additional software on the client.
+No need to install any additional software on the client to view the camera images.
 * You can fully customize the cameras display screen.
 You can move and resize the cameras images, bring them to front or send to back.
 We can have several different custom screens.
 * In the next release, it will be possible to add cameras from different servers on the